kshitijv09/DT_BackEndChallenge_Task2/README.md

 ## 2- Resources

 The API is RESTful and arranged around resources.
-All requests must be made using https.
+All requests must be made using https.<br/>
 Typically, the first request you make should be to post a nudge for an event.

 ### 2.1 Post Nudge